RevokeCash/revoke.cash/content/en/learn/basics/what-are-tokens.md

 ---
 title: What Are Tokens?
 description: Tokens are digital assets that can be bought and sold.
+There are different kinds of tokens, like governance tokens or stablecoins.
 Learn more about tokens.
 ---

 # What Are Tokens?